microsoft/SigmaCollab/README.md

 <a name="download"></a>
 ## Download

-To download the dataset, start by cloning this repo:
+The data is hosted on [HuggingFace](https://huggingface.co/datasets/microsoft/sigmacollab) and available under a [CDLA-Permissive-2.0](CDLA.txt) license.
+You can download the dataset by first cloning this repo:

 ```bash
 git clone https://github.com/microsoft/SigmaCollab
 cd SigmaCollab
 ```

-And then use the following `wget` command to download the entire dataset (~100GB):
+And then use the following `wget` command to download the entire dataset (~112GB):

 ```bash
 wget -i download/all_sessions